SC orders floor test in MP tomorrow; numbers stacked against Kamal Nath govt

 Taking note of Governor Lalji Tandon's letter that there was no provision of recording of division of votes in MP assembly by pressing of buttons, it said voting shall take place "by show of hands".
 The court also directed the authorities, including the Legislative Secretary, to ensure that there is "no breach of law and order" during floor test which should be conducted in a peaceful manner.

 Chouhan had sought immediate floor test in the assembly as directed by the Governor.
 The plea alleged that after the resignations of 22 Congress MLAs the government has lost the majority in the House and "it has no moral, legal, democratic or constitutional right to remain in power even for a single day".
-PTI SJK MNL SA ADU MAS VT GSN KJ KJ
+PTI SJK MNL SA ADU MAS VT GSN GSN GSN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)